Asda signs up cookery school as foodie war hots up

-LONDON Asda, the British arm of U.S. retailer Wal-Mart (WMT.N), has struck a deal with a leading cookery school, as supermarkets battle to tap a growing trend towards premium foods.
+LONDON Nov 2 Asda, the British arm of U.S. retailer Wal-Mart , has struck a deal with a leading cookery school, as supermarkets battle to tap a growing trend towards premium foods.

-Asda, Britain's second-biggest supermarket group behind Tesco (TSCO.L), said on Wednesday it had agreed a long-term strategic partnership with Leiths School of Food and Wine, whose graduates include TV presenter Lorraine Pascale.
+Asda, Britain's second-biggest supermarket group behind Tesco , said on Wednesday it had agreed a long-term strategic partnership with Leiths School of Food and Wine, whose graduates include TV presenter Lorraine Pascale.

 Leiths, set up in 1975, by restaurateur Prue Leith and business partner Caroline Waldegrave, will create and develop Asda's "Extra Special" premium own-brand range of groceries and wines.